First independent report into Xinjiang genocide allegations claims evidence of Beijing's 'intent to destroy' Uyghur people | NewsChannel 3-12

 ‘Clear and convincing’

-International human rights lawyer Yonah Diamond, who worked on the report, said a common public misunderstanding about the definition of genocide was it required evidence of mass killing or a physical extermination of a people.
+Yonah Diamond, legal counsel at the Raoul Wallenberg Centre for Human Rights, who worked on the report, said a common public misunderstanding about the definition of genocide was it required evidence of mass killing or a physical extermination of a people.

 “The real question is, is there enough evidence to show that there is an intent to destroy the group as such — and this is what this report lays bare,” he said.